Warning alert

 Referrals are accepted for children and young people under the age of 18 with a Hounslow GP, children visiting the borough can also be seen if appropriate.

 Some children may have needs that our team cannot meet, in which case we will refer them to the appropriate service.
-It is rare that we can not meet a child’s health care needs.
+It is rare that we can not meet a child’s healthcare needs.

-Please note, morning or afternoon appointments are offered where home visits are necessary, no specific time is given to facilitate streamlined patient visit routes which are subject to change at any time.
+Please note, that morning or afternoon appointments are offered where home visits are necessary, no specific time is given to facilitate streamlined patient visit routes which are subject to change at any time.